Free Speech and Presentation: The fear of the audience

 It is particularly bad for many people when they have to speak to well-versed listeners who they believe have more of a clue than you do.
 In this case, Topf advises you to secure your own expert status by comparing it with your contacts: "Say to yourself: 'I definitely know more about our products than our customers!'

 Admitting mistakes and weaknesses is human and can be positively received by the audience.
 This does not apply to arrogance: it is simply exhausting for the audience if the speaker or the speaker wants to perform and profile as a senior teacher.

-"Every listener recognizes this as sheer uncertainty.
-Do not talk about your status!
-Just say what function you are performing and what you want to talk about.
-That's enough, "explains Topf, author of the guidebook" defusing presentation torpedoes "
+“Every listener recognizes this as sheer uncertainty.
+Don't talk about your status at all!
+Just say what you do and what you want to talk about.
+That's enough, ”explains Topf, author of the guide“ Defusing presentation torpedoes ”

 10 Tips for Free Speech